Travel tips & inspiration

 In peak summer, some areas can be very hot and very busy.
 For more comfort, aim for spring, early summer, or the shoulder season.

-Alsace: storybook villages, traditions, and the wine route
+Alsace: villages, wine route, traditions, and easy-to-plan travel

 The advantages